Rhode Island Rent Increase Notice

 Legitimate Reasons for Notice to Increase Rent in Rhode Island

-Rhode Island landlords may issue rent increase notifications for various legitimate business reasons:
+Rhode Island landlords may issue rent increase notifications for various legitimate business reasons.
+In general, these fall into three categories: market-based increases, cost-based increases, and value-added improvements.

 Market-Based Increases